Stanlee Gatti: Fog Fair

 In 2008, Gatti founded a San Francisco-based art and design fair titled SF20, which, several years later was renamed, FOG FAIR and was created to benefit SFMOMA.
 The fair serves as one of the preeminent art and design fairs nationwide.
 FOG Fair has a volunteer board of directors consisting of Gatti, Katie Schwab Paige, Allison Spear, Douglas Durkin, and Susan Swig.
 The fair entrance is consistently designed and created by Gatti in what has become the conic installation titled 21POP.

 Personal life

 He was best man at the wedding of Governor Gavin Newsom to former wife Kimberly Guilfoyle, and designed Governor Newsom’s subsequent Montana wedding to Jennifer Siebel.

-Famous friends include: Robin Williams, Jason Lewis, Danielle Steel, Joni Mitchell, Steve Silver, Ann and Gordon Getty, Helen and Chuck Schwab, Charlotte and George Shultz, and David Blaine who says “Stanlee is a visual artistic magician and a good friend”.
+His notable acquaintances included Robin Williams, Jason Lewis, Danielle Steel, Joni Mitchell, Steve Silver, Ann and Gordon Getty, Helen and Chuck Schwab, Charlotte and George Shultz, and David Blaine.

 Gatti has been photographed by notable photographers including Larry Sultan.

 Design style

-Friends and colleagues praise Mr. Gatti’s “genius” for creative design.
-He is among the few American designers who approach event planning as a visual art form as much as a business service.
-He is “one of the most venerated event designers in the United States.”
-His creative process is spontaneous and focuses heavily on color.
+His style is spontaneous and focuses heavily on color.
 He is responsible for inventing many event design techniques which have become the standard in the event world.
-He is an event trendsetter.